Am I going to be made redundant?

 I was on maternity leave before I was made redundant.
 Will I be able to claim for maternity pay?

 Team Members are unable to claim for unpaid maternity pay from the RPO.
 You can however claim Maternity Allowance from HM Revenue and Customs: https://www.gov.uk/your-rights-if-your-employer-is-insolvent/claiming-money-owed-to-you

 Am I able to claim for sick pay?

 Team Members are unable to claim for unpaid sick pay from the RPO.
 You can however claim sick pay from HM Revenue & Customs: https://www.gov.uk/your-rights-if-your-employer-is-insolvent/claiming-money-owed-to-you

 Will any tax be deducted from payments due to me?

 Yes.
-The Redundancy Payments Service will deduct from any wages and holiday pay awarded to you an amount of income tax at the basic rate in force at the time payment is made.
+The RPO will deduct basic rate Income Tax from any wages and holiday pay awarded to you.
+This will be deducted at the rate in force at the time payment is made.
 Your share of National Insurance Contributions will also be deducted from the payment.

 Who will provide my reference?

-The Administrators will endeavor to provide references to Team Members when requested.
+The Administrators will endeavour to provide references to new employers when requested.
 Please note that only basic references can be provided.